 Here are examples of how the FMCSA categorizes “critical” or causative reasons assigned to truck drivers

 - Non-performance: Driver fell asleep, disabled by heart attack or seizure, or disabled for another reason.

 - Recognition: Driver inattention, distracted by inside or outside factors, failed to observe the situation.

 - Decision: Driving too fast for conditions, misjudged speed of other vehicles, followed too closely.

 - Performance: Driver panicked, overcompensated, or exercised poor directional control.

-In the same FMCSA study, “associated factors” were identified as elements related to large trucks and their drivers that may have contributed to the crash but were not necessarily the cause:
+In FMCSA’s annual studies, “associated factors” are identified as elements related to large trucks and their drivers that may have contributed to the crash but were not necessarily the cause: